-My tips are not a cure-all.
-I can’t guarantee that, since each child and parent-child relationship is so different.
+These tips are not a cure-all.
+I can’t guarantee that since each child and each parent-child relationship is so different.
 But they definitely will help.
-By following these tips, baby girl has been sleeping through the night since she was less than 6 weeks old!

 These are the same tips I give to parents of newborns as I complete the baby’s check-up.
 I’m sure they will help your family, just as they have helped many others.

 If your child is out of the newborn stage, then this article will be helpful as you establish a bedtime routine that will help your child sleep through the night.

 Sleeping through the night

 First, an understanding of what sleeping through the night is.
 It’s important to have a realistic expectation of newborn nighttime sleep.
 This will help as you work to achieve a good night’s sleep.

 Sleeping through the night for a newborn is sleeping five solid hours straight.